 - Join the Global Networking Group and meet other students who are interested in connecting with diverse peers.
 All Binghamton University students are welcome to fill out the GNG Interest Form to join this program.

 - Come to the International Coffee Hour, held once a month.
-The first coffee hour of the spring 2026 semester will be Wednesday, February 4 from 3:00-4:30 p.m. in the Old Champlain Atrium (Old Champlain, Room 133).
+The first coffee hour of the fall 2026 semester will be from 3:00 - 4:30 p.m. on Wednesday, September 2 in the Old Champlain Atrium (Old Champlain, Room 133).

-All pre-arrival emails will be posted here for future reference.
+All pre-arrival emails will be posted on our webpage for future reference.
+Emails will only be posted once they have been distributed to incoming students.